 The project was funded by the Winifred and John Webster Charitable Trust (as managed by the Perpetual Trustees).

-An earlier project explored the experiences of pain in adults with severe or profound ID, and evaluated the impact of a face-to-face education session on support workere'beliefs, knowledge and confidence in identifying and responding to pain in this group of people.
+Another research project explored the experiences of pain in adults with severe or profound intellectual disability, and evaluated the impact of a face-to-face education session on support workers beliefs, knowledge and confidence in identifying and responding to pain in this group of people.
 The project also trialled two behavioural checklists (The Abbey Pain Scale and the DisDAT) to determine whether they could be used to identify pain.

 This research was funded by the Estate of Kenneth Albert Short.